 You might have had it, but there is a trick.
-Unless you have reached that state of despondency, your mind, your heart, or your intellect, is going to suggest to you: "I went and asked Him, and He said something interesting.
-Just then something clicked in me and I found it."
-Something in you wakes up again, and refuses to surrender.
-It says: "No, no. He's a clever chap of course.
-I've talked to Him, poured out all my heart to Him, and there was a catharsis, and in that cathartic process this whole thing became clear."
-You still refuse to admit that the light came from Him.
+Unless you have reached that state of despondency, your mind, your heart, or your intellect is going to suggest to you: 'I went and asked him and he said something interesting.
+Just then something clicked in me and I found it.'
+Something in you wakes up again and refuses to surrender.
+It says: 'No, no. He is a clever chap of course.
+I have talked to him, poured out all my heart to him, and there was a catharsis, and in that cathartic process this whole thing became clear.'
+You still refuse to admit that the light came from him.

-I don't know if you've been in such a situation and observed yourself.
+I do not know if you have been in such a situation and observed yourself.
 The ego is so hard, it seems to surrender, and then it wakes up again.
-"Oh no, I' m a tremendous being.
+'Oh, no, I am a tremendous being.
 I have been to a doctor, a psychiatrist, a primal therapist, and I cried and yelled and wept, and then I went to a Swami.
-What a marvellous man He is, a charming personality.
-I poured out my heart to Him, exactly as Freud predicted.
-There was a catharsis the solution came from within me!"
+What a marvellous man he is, a charming personality.
+I poured out my heart to him exactly as Freud predicted.
+There was a catharsis and lo and behold the solution came from within me!'

 Your ego is awake again, and you go round and round and round.
-As long as you are in the cocoon, you can't get out of it.
+As long as you are in the cocoon, you cannot get out of it.
 You will have to get into the hot water.
-You know what the silk cocoon does?
-It weaves a cocoon around itself, and then gets into the hot water.
+You know what the silk worm does?
+It weaves a cocoon around itself and then gets into the hot water.
 That is its destination, and from that comes a silk dhoti or sari.
 So, you weave this cocoon around yourself.
-"I am finding a solution, and I don't need any help."
+'I am finding a solution and I do not need any help.'
 You go on weaving this cocoon, and you are caught, trapped in it.
-However free you feel inside it, you are not free, until again from that hot water you are going to cry: Please God, is there any way out of this?'
+However free you feel inside it, you are not free, until again from that hot water you are going to cry: 'Please God, is there any way out of this?'

 So, one must arrive at that desperate dead end, and then comes prayer.
-We do not know what prayer is, until we come to that point.
-All of us pray, and we don't know what prayer means - just lisping some words.
-For prayer to come from the heart, that despair, that despondency, is necessary.
-Unfortunately for us we are not subjected to that kind of life and death struggle.
-Our life is so easy, and it has become so luxurious and comfortable that we do not reach that point at all for a long time to come.
-Probably, when death knocks at the door, there will be something else to think about, and it will be a wash-out.
-That point of despondency must be reached, where you find absolutely no light, and then you pray: God will you help?'
+We do not know what prayer is until we come to that point.
+All of us pray and we do not know what prayer means, just lisping some words.
+For prayer to come from the heart, that despair, that despondency is necessary.
+Unfortunately for us, we are not subjected to that kind of life and death struggle.
+Our life is so easy.
+It has become so luxurious and comfortable that we do not reach that point at all for a long time to come.
+Probably when death knocks at the door, there will be something else to think about, and it will be a wash-out.
+That point of despondency must be reached where you find absolutely no light, and then you pray: 'God will you help?'